 Add the Swiss cheese to the bottom slice.
 I used sliced Swiss cheese, grated would work, too.
 Top the cheese with that hot out of the frying pan egg.
 It’ll get the cheese melting.

-I warmed my corned beef and my Frank’s Kraut.
-I did it in a skillet, but the microwave works, too.
+Warm corned beef and Frank’s Kraut in a skillet, or the microwave works, too.
 I added caraway seeds to the kraut when I warmed it.

 ^Love it?
 PIN It!!^